ansergeyg/my_notes/java.md

 ERROR: The system was unable to find the specified registry key or value.

 Please set the JAVA_HOME environment variable to the path where you installed Java 1.8+

+How to fix:

+open windwow start menu and start typing environmenal varible you will see in the search: Edit system environmental variables.
+Click on it.
+In the popped up window click on Environmental Variables.

+Add new system variable:

+name: JAVA_HOME

+value: Path to your jdk: (example: C:\Program Files\Java\jdk-21)

+Then edit the path variable by adding:

+%JAVA_HOME%\bin

+Save everything.

+Don't forget to restart your system.